‘Robot lawyer’ set to defend human in U.S. court

 According to Browder, DoNotPay works by asking what the legal problem is, finding a legal loophole and then inserting that loophole into a legal letter.
 Now, he’s taking his product to a courtroom.

 “Lawyers are charging hundreds of dollars an hour for copying and pasting a few documents.
 Our vision at DoNotPay is to make the law free.
-The average person shouldn’t have to worry about paying all of this money just to get basic access to their rights,” Browder said in a video posted to the company’s website.
+The average person shouldn’t have to worry about paying all of this money just to get basic access to their rights,” Browder said.

 He added: “I want to make big companies scared to mess with people and rip them off.
 I want to be like the general counsel for the consumer and fight back against these issues.”

-Reporting from the New Scientist says DoNotPay will run on a smartphone and listen to courtroom proceedings in February before telling the defendant fighting a speeding ticket what to say through headphones.
-Browder told NewsNation host Leland Vittert this marks the first time AI will be used in a physical courtroom.
+Reporting from the New Scientist saYS DoNotPay will run on a smartphone and listen to courtroom proceedings in February before telling the defendant fighting a speeding ticket what to say through headphones.
+Browder told NewsNation host Leland Vittert thatthis marks the first time AI will be used in a physical courtroom.

 The concept hasn’t come without pushback from lawyers.

-Browder says billboard lawyers should be very worried with his invention, but insisted that DoNotPay will only be used for certain cases.
+Browder said billboard lawyers should be very worried about his invention but insisted that DoNotPay will only be used for certain cases.

 The company’s website says DoNotPay is not a law firm and is not licensed to practice law.
 Instead, the site says it aims to make legal information and self-help easier to access.